CHJ85/YouTube-Assistant/README.md

  - Control brightness from the video player's setting menu
  - Additional speed options have been added under "Playback speed"
 # Ad blocking
-This script will block 97% of all video ads when the "ad" button is set to "Block Ads".
+This script will block 95% of all video ads and trackers when the "ad" button is set to "Block Ads".
 # Installation
 To use the script:
  - Install a userscript manager extension like [Tampermonkey](https://www.tampermonkey.net/) or [Violentmonkey](https://violentmonkey.github.io/).